 Please leave a message and they will get back to you as soon as they can.

-If you are currently receiving treatment and need to speak to someone out of hours because you have a medical emergency, please go to your local Emergency Department (A&E) or contact your GP.
+If you are currently receiving treatment and have a medical emergency outside of normal hours, please go to your local Emergency Department (A&E) or contact your GP.

 PALS is a patient-friendly, easy-to-access service designed to provide a personal contact point to assist patients, relatives and carers.
 If you have a problem that you have not been able to resolve, PALS can help you.

-The UCH PALS office is located on the ground floor of the main hospital building and is open from 9am to 4pm, Monday to Friday.
+The UCH PALS office is located on the ground floor of the University College Hospital.
+It is open from 9am to 4pm, Monday to Friday.

 Telephone: 020 3447 3042